 For a period of time, while Heinrich owned this farm, his parents, August and Rika (Knaack) Heiden and two of their children, Lena (Heiden) Koster and John Heiden lived there also.

-Over the decades, 28 members of the Heiden Family lived in this house.
+Over the decades, a total of 28 members of the Heiden Family lived in this house.

 From the 1950s to at least the 1970s, the house had brown asphalt stucco type siding and looked much different from the house shown above.
-The picture taken from the River Raisin toward the house lower on this page shows the color.
+The picture below shows the pattern of the siding and its actual color.

 When we lived here, there was still a wood or coal fired furnace in the basement.
 My dad would go down first thing in the morning and "stoke" the fire with more wood or coal.

 Behind and on the eastern boundary of the property was a park on the river.
-There is a dam across the river there and the place was once open for use by groups.
-There was a small building where you could buy refreshments but by the time we lived there in the 1960s it was no longer functioning.
+There is a dam across the river at that point and the facility was once open for use by groups.
+There was a small building where you could buy refreshments but by the time we lived here in the 1960s it was no longer functioning.

 Arthur Heiden Mildred (Roggerman) Heiden Ronald Ralph